alcinocunha/hyperltl-bmc/README.md

 ## Usage

-To run HyperLoop, use the following command:
+To run HyperLoop, you must first install Z3 with `pip install z3-solver` and then execute the following command:

 ```bash
 python HyperLoop.py <model_file.smv> <trace_length>